Los Angeles Pregnancy Discrimination Lawyer

 Pregnancy discrimination often happens subtly.
 An employer questions your commitment after you announce your pregnancy.
 Your responsibilities quietly shift to others.
 Performance reviews that were always positive suddenly identify problems.
 By the time you return from leave, your position has been eliminated.
 These patterns are illegal, but proving them requires attorneys who know where to look and how to build a case.

-Lisa Bloom founded The Bloom Firm with a commitment to representing victims of workplace mistreatment.
+Lisa Bloom founded Bloom Fudali with a commitment to representing victims of workplace mistreatment.
 A graduate of Yale Law School, she has practiced law since the early 1990s and has been recognized by Super Lawyers every year since 2015.
 Lisa has spent decades advocating for women’s rights in the workplace, on television as a legal analyst for CNN, ABC, CBS, and NBC, and in courtrooms across California.
 Her work has included discrimination cases involving gender, pregnancy, and unequal pay.

 Arick Fudali serves as Partner and Managing Attorney.
 He earned his J.D. from the University of Florida Levin College of Law and is admitted to practice in California, New York, and Florida.
-Before joining The Bloom Firm, he prosecuted criminal cases in Florida.
+Before joining Bloom Fudali, he prosecuted criminal cases in Florida.
 Since 2011, he has represented employees in discrimination and harassment matters, appearing regularly on national news programs to discuss victims’ rights.

 Our employment lawyer in Los Angeles, CA handles the full range of workplace claims, including retaliation and wrongful termination cases that often accompany pregnancy discrimination.